jberenike/jberenike.github.io/cv.md

 11/2013	A.T.
 Kearney Scholarship, Falling Walls Conference Berlin.

 2009	Nominated for Best Ph.D.
-Student Paper at Annual Meeting of the Society for Text & Discourse (ST&D) 19, Rotterdam.</p>
+Student Paper at Annual Meeting of the Society for Text & Discourse (ST&D) 19, Rotterdam.

 # academic self-admininstration & organization